agama-project/agama/autoinstallation/README.md

 repository](https://github.com/yast/d-installer-cli/tree/main/dinstaller-lib/share/examples).
 The
 JSON representation can be easily obtained by running: `dinstaller config show`.

-When this kind of files are provided through the `dinst.auto` parameter, D-Installer fetches, validates and processes the file.
+When this kind of files are provided through the `agama.auto` parameter, D-Installer fetches, validates and processes the file.

 ### Shell Script